Stellate Ganglion Block

 What is a Stellate Ganglion Block?

 Stellate ganglion block is useful for treating and/or diagnosing a number of painful conditions.
 It is the injection of local anesthetic into the area of a specialized nerve structure.
 The injection blocks sympathetic nerves.
 If these nerves are responsible for transmission of pain, the pain will be reduced after the injection.
-We perform this procedure for patients with pain in the face, neck, arms and chest.
+We perform this procedure for patients with pain in the face, neck, arms and chest as part of your pain management treatment plan.

 What are the stellate ganglion nerves?